Introduction

 Fork

-I believe this bog post explains in detail about fork and wait, but I just want my small example here.
+I believe this blog post explains in detail about fork and wait, but I just want my small example here.

 Linux only